Nexmo/nexmo-developer/_documentation/en/conversation/guides/jwt-acl.md

 ### PHP

-The current version of the [Vonage PHP](https://github.com/Vonage/nexmo-php) library can also create a JWT including the appropriate claims when using the Keypair authentication.
+The current version of the [Vonage PHP Server SDK](https://github.com/Nexmo/nexmo-php) can also create a JWT including the appropriate claims when using the Keypair authentication.

 ```php
 $keypair = new \Vonage\Client\Credentials\Keypair(